1st time using a Fit-bit and I love it! Makes me more accountable for walking and also taking breaks for relaxing!

 When I visited the doctor’s office for routine checkup, I received an excellent report.
 Numbers had dropped.

-When you notice you can do more in a day because your energy levels are increased.
+Amazing feeling, when you notice you can do more in a day because your energy levels are increased.

 While I didn’t lose much weight, I did gain energy and lost inches.